Why an MS in Supply Chain Management Degree?

 Connect with Us

-MS Supply Chain, Program Director
+MS Supply Chain, Professional Director

-Scott is the Director for the Carlson School of Management MS in Supply Chain Management program.
+Scott is the Professional Director for the Carlson School of Management MS in Supply Chain Management program.
 He holds a MS in Supply Chain Management from Naval Postgraduate School and a BBA Accounting from Iowa State University where he received his commission via the Navy ROTC Program.
 Scott served as a Naval Aviator flying the S-3B Viking extensively off the carriers USS Enterprise and USS Nimitz.
 Scott began his teaching career as an S-3B flight instructor for the Navy and has continued it in higher education, teaching for over 20 years and delivering more than 100 courses in supply chain, quality, and operations at the undergraduate and masters level at University of Minnesota.
 He has over 20 years senior level experience at various Twin Cities companies in multiple sectors leading operations, transformation, strategy, and innovation.

 Carlson School of Management Military Community